fivenet-app/fivenet/docs/design/player-tracker-rework.md

 * Knowing if player is on/off duty.
 * Subscribing to new on duty players and off duty/left server players
     * Jobs Timeclock: Could be moved to FiveM-server-side.

+## Goals

+* Use Nats key value store for sharing the state.